Michael Forbes (politician): Career after Congress

 Forbes is married to Barbara Ann (Blackburn) Forbes and has four children and seven grandchildren.
-In his post-Congress years, Forbes worked as a public relations executive, opening his own firm in 2001.
+In his post-Congress years, Forbes worked as a public relations executive, founding his own communications firm in 2001.
 His clients included defense industry contractors, financial services, Internet payment providers, non-profit children's home, and other small businesses seeking Federal legislative relief and appropriations.
 He has also blogged for the Huffington Post.

-In 2007, Forbes and his wife moved to Round Rock, Texas.
+In 2005, Forbes and his wife moved to Round Rock, Texas, then in 2023, to Granger, Indiana.
 In 2008, he entered five years of formation and theological study in the Diocese of Austin to become a permanent deacon in the Roman Catholic Church.
 He was ordained clergy in the Roman Catholic Diocese of Austin by Bishop Joe S. Vásquez on April 13, 2013.
-He serves at Saint William Catholic Church in Round Rock.
+For ten years, he served at Saint William Catholic Church in Round Rock.
+Today, Forbes is a deacon at St. Monica Parish in Mishawaka, Indiana, and assists as a canon lawyer in the tribunal for the diocese.

 In 2016, Forbes earned both ecclesiastical and civil degrees in canon (Church) law (the iuris canonici licentiate (J.C.L.) and a Master in Canon Law (M.C.L.) from Saint Paul University and the University of Ottawa, respectively.
 He proceeded to complete a Master in Science in Bioethics (MSBE) from the University of Mary at Bismarck, North Dakota, in 2021 to better serve his parish and diocese in critical life issues.
-In addition to serving as a judge on the ecclesiastical court of the Diocese of Austin, Forbes was appointed by Bishop Vasquez as Vice Chancellor for the Diocese of Austin.
-He is a member of the Canon Law Society of America, the Canon Law Society of Great Britain and Ireland, the Canon Law Society of Australia New Zealand and the Canadian Canon Law Society.
+In addition to having served as a judge on the ecclesiastical court of the Diocese of Austin, Forbes formerly served Bishop Vasquez as his canonist and as Vice Chancellor for the Diocese of Austin.
+He was also the director of diaconal ministry.
+He is a member of the Canon Law Society of America, the Canon Law Society of Great Britain and Ireland, the Canon Law Society of Australia New Zealand, and the Canadian Canon Law Society.